ander-olson/PictoLater/README.md

 # Pictolater

+Pictolater is a clone of Instagram built on Rails and Backbone.
+It's currently under construction, but you're welcome to take a look around.

 * [Heroku App](http://pictolater.herokuapp.com)

 ## Minimum Viable Product
-Pictolater is a clone of Instagram built on Rails and Backbone.
 Users can:

 - [x] Create accounts
 - [X] Create sessions (log in)